hernajor133/Awesome-javaScript-Quiz/README.md

 # Awesome-javaScript-Quiz
-I will be building a fun and interactive quiz about javaScript where you can save your scores
+I will be building a fun and interactive quiz about car facts to determine if you are a real car person